Kurt Epstein: Incarceration in Nazi concentration camps

 After the German occupation of Czechoslovakia in 1938, Epstein was incarcerated at various Nazi concentration camps, including Theresienstadt concentration camp, Auschwitz concentration camp, and a labour camp at Frýdlant.
-All of the other members of his family were killed as a result of being gassed by the Nazis.
+The remaining members of his family were gassed by the Nazis.

 Later life

 He returned to Prague after World War II, and was elected a member of the Czechoslovak Olympic Committee.
 After the Communists took over in 1948, he emigrated to the United States.

 He married Franci Rabinek Solar, a dress designer who had herself been interned at Theresienstadt concentration camp, then Auschwitz concentration camp, and finally Bergen-Belsen concentration camp from which the British had liberated her.
 She was also the only survivor in her family.
 They had a daughter, Helen Epstein, who became a writer and an associate professor of journalism at New York University, and two sons.

 In New York City during 1948, the New York Athletic Club permitted Kurt to observe one of their water polo matches, but clarified that as they did not accept Jews as members, he would not be hired as a coach.
 After a decade of being unable to find steady employment, he ultimately became a cutter in a clothing factory of Star Children's Wear in the Garment District.